Quantitative Researcher - Rates

 Requirements

-• Modern C++ professional programming experience is preferred
+• Modern C++ professional programming experience (preferred)

-• Demonstrating thoroughness and strong ownership of work
+• Strong analytical and mathematical skills, problem solving, thoroughness and ownership of work

 • Solid communication skills